 It almost never happens.

 If you are one of our typical clients, who has never been in trouble with the law before, and faced with a misdemeanor offense like assault, drug possession, OUI, leaving the scene or an accident, or shoplifting, there is almost no chance you will be sentenced to jail time if you are convicted of the charge.

-The penalty is there for judges to use in extreme or rare cases, so barring some extremely unusual facts or situations, you should not have to worry about this.
+Theses penalties are there for judges to use in extremely serious or rare cases.
+Barring some extremely unusual facts or situations, you should not have to worry about this.

 When you tell me about the facts of your case in a consultation, I can tell you what a typical penalty is for a charge and circumstances like that.
-For misdemeanors, you are much more typically looking at probation, and possibly some court imposed counseling for anger management or drug and alcohol abuse treatment.
+For misdemeanors, you are much more typically looking at probation.
+First offense guilty pleas also often include court imposed counseling for anger management, or drug and alcohol abuse treatment as appropriate.

-And, more serious charges like felonies, or cases where someone is seriously injured as a result of a crime have a much higher likelihood of these serious consequences.
+More serious felonies, especially violent ones, or cases where someone is seriously injured as a result of a crime have a much higher likelihood of these serious consequences.

 Find Out What You Are Facing in A Free Consultation

-Please call me and I’ll give you the real deal, and tell you exactly how serious your situation is, and what I can do for you to beat the charges, or work out the best deal possible that avoids jail time.
+Please call me and I’ll give you the real deal.
+I’ll tell you exactly how serious your situation is, and what I can do for you to beat the charges.
+Or I will fight to work out the best deal possible that avoids jail time.